huiminwu/A-maze-ing/README.md

 ## Algorithm
 ```
-if "E" is in the lava, return false.
+if the explorer is in the lava, return false.

-if "E" is on the treasure, return true.
+if the explorer is on the treasure, return true.

-otherwise, "E" is on a stepping stone.
+otherwise, the explorer is on a stepping stone.

-for each direction (up, down, left, right) from "E":
+for each direction (up, down, left, right) from the explorer:

-   remove the stepping stone that "E" is on and move the "E" one step in that direction
+   remove the stepping stone that the explorer is on and move one step in that direction

    invoke the recursive abstraction: if the maze can be solved, return true

-   recover the stepping stone and put the "E" back
+   move the explorer in the opposite direction and put back the stepping stone

 return false
 ```